pavelozerov/articles/concept-of-analysis.md

 **What are BDD essentials in a nutshell?**

-As an output - scenarios and as an outcome - same understanding.
+As an output - scenarios and as an outcome - same understanding of a system behaviour, which is automated in terms of testing.

 **Why there is no chance to fail using BDD?**